anaisbetts/midi-mixer-wavexlr/README.md

 # MIDI Mixer + Wave XLR

-This plugin allows you, along with MIDI Mixer, to control your Wave XLR device via MIDI.
+This plugin allows you, along with MIDI Mixer, to control your Wave Link app via MIDI.
 Currently supports faders only.

 ## To build